fuzzywalrus/website-for-fileserving/Readme.md

 3. You'll need to be able to access your website from your domain name

 ### 3. Link Your Content Directory

+This is optional but if you want to link to files hosted elsewhere on your NAS you'll need to bind the directory as symbolic links will not work.

 Connect to your NAS via SSH: